-Given the significant interest in fintech globally, and its ongoing evolution in terms of market drivers, technologies and potential use-cases, KPMG is bringing you the pulse of fintech investment globally.
+Given the growing interest in fintech globally, and its ongoing evolution in terms of market drivers, technologies and use-cases, KPMG is bringing you the 'pulse' of fintech investment globally.

-Each quarter, we’ll highlight key fintech deals, issues and challenges seen around the world, in addition to key trends and insights related to fintech in key regions: North America, Europe and Asia, including coverage of the Australian marketplace.
-Recognising the growth of the fintech sector, the report covers research of all investment classes – M&A, Private Equity (PE), as well as Venture Capital (VC) investments.
+Each quarter, we highlight closed fintech deals, issues and challenges seen around the world, in addition to key trends and insights related to fintech in key regions: North America, Europe and Asia, including coverage of the Australian marketplace.
+Recognising the growth of the fintech sector, the report covers research of all investment classes – M&A, including Private Equity (PE), as well as Venture Capital (VC) investments.

-We examine these results and other trends in this quarter’s report.
-We also explore a number of questions permeating the fintech market today, including:
+In this issue of the report, we also explore a number of questions permeating the fintech market today, including: